netdance/webclient-mvc-examples/vanilla-jQuery-MVC-sample/README.md

-## JQProduct - asample Thin Server implementation built with vanilla jQuery (plus a little Bootstrap)
+## JQProduct - a sample Thin Server implementation built with vanilla jQuery (plus a little Bootstrap)

 I wrote this primarily to get a feel for pain points that needed to be solved by the new MVC clientside frameworks.

-It uses a hand built controller, a thin model layer and is frankly a bit of a mess.
+It uses a hand built front controller, a thin model layer and is frankly a bit of a mess.

 ### Install and see it run